AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 ### Join and leave a chat group

-You can request to join a public chat group as follows:
+Users can request to join a public chat group as follows:

-1. Call `getJoinedGroupsFromServer` to retrieve the list of the groups that you are already in from the server.
+1. Call `getJoinedGroupsFromServer` to retrieve the list of the groups that the user is already in from the server.
 This prevents repetitive join requests.
-2. Call `getAllGroups` to retrieve the list of the groups that you are already in from your local database.
+2. Call `getAllGroups` to retrieve the list of the groups that the user is already in from the local database.
 3. Call `getPublicGroupsFromServer` to retrieve the list of public groups by page.
-You can obtain the ID of the group that you want to join.
+Users can obtain the ID of the group that they want to join.
 4. Call `joinGroup` to send a join request to the chat group:
-    - If the type of the chat group is set to `GroupStylePublicJoin`, your request is accepted automatically and the chat group memebers receive the `onMemberJoined` callback.
+    - If the type of the chat group is set to `GroupStylePublicJoin`, the request from the user is accepted automatically and the other chat group members receive the `onMemberJoined` callback.
-    - If the type of the chat group is set to `GroupStylePublicNeedApproval`, the chat group owner and chat group admins receive the `onRequestToJoinReceived` callback and determine whether to accept your request.
+    - If the type of the chat group is set to `GroupStylePublicNeedApproval`, the chat group owner and chat group admins receive the `onRequestToJoinReceived` callback and determine whether to accept the request from the user.

-You can call `leaveGroup` to leave a chat group.
-Once you leave the group, all the other group members receive the `onMemberExited` callback.
+Users can call `leaveGroup` to leave a chat group.
+Once a user leaves the group, all the other group members receive the `onMemberExited` callback.

 Refer to the following sample code to join and leave a chat group: